Computational Neuroscientist

 advancing precision neuroscience research

-I am an Assistant Professor in the Psychology Department, Bioengineering Department, and Center for Cognitive and Brain Health at Northeastern University and a Research Affiliate in the Radiology & Biomedical Imaging Department in the Yale School of Medicine creating computational and statistical tools for precision neuroscience research.
-My use of "precision neuroscience" is intended to invoke both measurement theory and precision medicine concepts.
+The Neuroscience Precision Research & Idiographic Statistical Methods (NeuroPRISM) Lab, led by Dr. Stephanie Noble in the Center for Cognitive and Brain Health at Northeastern University, creates computational and statistical tools for precision neuroscience research.
+Our use of "precision neuroscience" is intended to invoke both measurement theory and precision medicine concepts.